Jin (Chinese state): Military forces

 Jin united civil and military authority.
 Traditionally, Jin had three armies: the upper army, the central army and the lower army.
-Three more armies were later added.
+Three more armies were added in 588 BC.
 Each army contained 12500 soldiers.

-According to the convention of Zhou dynasty, a large fiefdom was allowed to have as many as three armies.
-Since Jin was a large fiefdom, it was permitted by the Zhou king to own three armies.
+According to the convention of Zhou dynasty, a large fiefdom like Jin was allowed to have as many as three armies.
 However, Jin originally had only one army: the limitation was imposed by the Zhou dynasty king in order to observe the rite of Zhou.
 In 679 BCE, Duke Wu of Quwo assassinated Marquis Xiaozi of Jin and became the ruler of Jin.
 Quwo was a cadet branch of Jin's ruling house; Ji clan descended from Shu Yu of Tang.
 The Zhou court, which regarded the lineal legitimacy as an extremely important matter, could not agree with such an usurpation.
 As a consequence, the king revoked Jin's permission to have three armies.

 In 661 BCE, Duke Xian of Jin lifted this prohibition by establishing the upper army; led by himself and the lower army; commanded by his son Shengshen.
 Jin's central army was established in the year of 633 BCE by Duke Wen of Jin.
 In 634 BCE, Duke Wen additionally formed three "ranks" (三行) with the purpose of defending against a Beidi invasion.
 The three ranks were later redeployed into the "New armies" (新軍).
 The new armies were largely dependent on the actual military necessity instead of being permanent units.
 Due to their flexibility, the new armies were sometimes omitted.

 According to Tang dynasty scholar Kong Yingda, The central army was the most prestigious army among Jin's three armies.
 Its commander Zhongjunjiang (中軍將) also governs the state of Jin as Zhengqing (正卿)----Jin's prime minister.
 Commander of the upper army (Shangjunjiang, 上軍將) and commander of the lower army (Xiajunjiang, 下軍將) did not have the access of political influence in Jin's court and were merely military staffs.
 Every commander (Junjiang) of an Jin army was accompanied by a Junzuo (軍佐) who was the assistant of Junjiang (軍將).
-Other posts in Jin' army were: Junsima (軍司馬) and Junwei (軍尉).
-The two were subordinated under Junjiang and Junzuo.
+Other posts in the Jin army were Junsima (軍司馬) and Junwei (軍尉), both of which were subordinated under Junjiang and Junzuo.